Battle rages over strategic Syrian town of Saraqeb as humanitarian catastrophe unfolds

 “When the time given to the regime to withdraw expires, the Turkish Armed Forces will carry out their duties based on the orders they receive and nobody should doubt our determination about this,” Celik said.

 Celik said work on a date for a meeting between Erdogan and Russian President Vladimir Putin to discuss Idlib was till ongoing.
-Turkish and Russian officials were holding a second day of talks in Ankara on Thursday.
+Turkish and Russian officials held a second day of talks in Ankara on Thursday.
 Two previous rounds in Ankara and Moscow have not yielded tangible progress.

+During talks, Turkey emphasized the importance of a ceasefire in Idlib to stop a possible humanitarian catastrophe and discussed steps to take on the field to achieve it.

 As well as sending troops, tanks and artillery into the region across its border, Ankara has set up new outposts in what rebels say is preparation for a Turkish operation.